-In FM it is estimated that 30% of the typical working week for an area manager is wasted on administrative tasks because they are paper driven, duplicated or too complicated.
+In Facilities Management it is estimated that 30% of the typical working week for an area manager is wasted on administrative tasks because they are paper driven, duplicated or too complicated.
 Managers use forms and spreadsheets rather than software platforms modern tooling.
 Where they do use technology they often use lots of disparate systems causing re-typing of data from one system to another.
 This ignores the time spent driving around and that lag that creates getting paper forms from a-to-b, and the data entry from forms to excel.
 In a competitive, efficient business, as few platforms as possible are used.
 Mundane, low value activities are automated, as are processes getting data from user A to user B e.g. holiday request to holiday approver.
 HR, Finance, Ops, Sales all work with one view of the world too with agreed reporting and views of performance thus negating the need to merge different data sources in excel, word etc.

 - Use biometric technology

 Biometric technology uses computerised methods to identify a person by their unique physical or behavioural characteristics.
 It uses traits such as fingerprints, face or eye maps as identifying features.
 Biometric technology has a wide range of uses and can be deployed to check that an employee’s time and attendance record was submitted by them, and not another.
 It can also allow a person secure building or laptop access.

 A common type of low-level theft in Facilities Management companies is buddy punching.
 This occurs when an employee gets another employee to clock in for them when they are absent.
 This is easily eliminated by the use of fingerprint signing-in or ‘challenge’ questions.
 A Cloud-based telephone feature, caller challenge, includes programmable and random assessments of employees; it requires them to validate elements of their ID against their HR details.